- Know the benefits of cardiovascular exercise.

 - Talk test: this looks at the client’s ability to talk during exercise as a gauge for relative intensity.

-- Metabolic equivalent: this is the measure of the ratio of a person’s expended energy to their mass while performing physical activity.
+- Metabolic equivalent measures the ratio of a person’s expended energy to their mass while performing physical activity.

 Intensity can be measured using the borg RPE or modified RPE scales, METs, talk test, THR, or personal heart rate monitor.